sxxmason/FGANomaly/README.md

 # FGANomaly
-This repository shows the implementation of FGANomaly proposed by paper GAN-Based Anomaly Detection for MultivariateTime Series Using Polluted Training Set.
+This repository shows the implementation of FGANomaly proposed by paper *GAN-Based Anomaly Detection for MultivariateTime Series Using Polluted Training Set*.